markkorput/pyevento/README.md

 ## Decorators

-The evento package the following three decorators to easily add before and/or after events to any method:
+The evento package provides the following decorators to easily add before and/or after events to any method:

 ```python
 @triggers_before_event